 - Noticeable discharge or excessive wax

-If the ear is full of wax, your veterinarian will clean it thoroughly, and then you will have to apply drops inside the ear a specific number of times each day.
+If the ear is full of wax, your veterinarian will clean it thoroughly.
+You will then need to apply drops inside the ear a specific number of times each day.

-You should use a very mild solution that does not contain high levels of alcohol, but soothing ingredients such as aloe vera.
+Use a very mild solution that does not contain high levels of alcohol and instead includes soothing ingredients such as aloe vera.
 You should use cotton balls with the solution once a week, unless your veterinarian advises otherwise.
-There are also products sold specifically for cleaning a dog’s ears.
+Consult with your veterinarian about cleaning products designed specifically for cleaning a dog’s ears.

-While canine ear infections are very common, they can lead your dog to be very miserable, so it is vital that you check your dog’s ears on a regular basis.
-This will ensure they remain healthy and free of infection.
+Canine ear infections are common and they can make your dog miserable.
+That’s why it’s vital to check your dogs ears regularly to ensure they stay healthy and free of infection.

 Nancy Cope is the owner of four rescue dogs and Pampered Dog Gifts.